Medical School Letter of Recommendation (Samples + Tips)

 The first item on a medical school letter of recommendation is a header.
 The header should indicate the following information:

-• Name and other information of the medical school: After the date, the recommender should indicate the school’s name accompanied by its postal address.
+• Name and other information about the medical school: After the date, the recommender should indicate the school’s name accompanied by its postal address.

 • Salutation: After the subject line, provide a formal salutation.
 The letter is not addressed to a single person since the admission committee will most likely comprise several members who will review the applicant’s application.
 Consider using generic salutations such as “Dear Admissions Committee” or “To Whom It May Concern.”